Lesliana Pereira: 2013–2015: Njinga: Queen of Angola

-Pereira's role in the 2014 historical film, Njinga: Queen Of Angola shot her to greater limelight.
+Pereira's role in the 2014 historical film, Njinga: Queen of Angola shot her to greater limelight.
 The film tells a story of how an Angolan Queen held opposing positions with the colonial masters.
-The film was screened in several countries including London.
+The film was screened in several countries including London, in the UK.
 During the film festival by Film Africa, the number of tickets requested for the film was far greater than the seats available.
 The organizers had to relocate to a bigger room to accommodate viewers of the film.

 The film was not only commercially successful but also garnered her awards including Best Actress at the 11th Africa Movie Academy Awards.

 This has led to high-profile interviews with popular British TV show, Arise News and her leading a reportage for Revista Africa of Globo Internacional.
 As part of her social responsibilities, she has publicly advocated for the awareness and protection against HIV/AIDS.

 In 2015, Pereira played a role in Brazilian soap opera I Love Paraisópolis.